Q. What takes off tire marks?

 QUESTIONS AND ANSWERS ABOUT TROJAN MASONRY SEALER

-Trojan is very different from other sealants because of its deep penetrating ability (2-4") as well as the fact that it is non flammable, non toxic and is extremely low in VOC's.
-Because Trojan is a not a surface sealer it will not wear or weather away over time, instead it becomes part of the concrete matrix and actually increases its strength therefore protecting it from future spalling (flaking or deterioration of the concrete).
+Trojan is very different from other sealants because of its deep penetrating ability (2-4") as well as the fact that it is non-flammable, non-toxic and is extremely low in VOC's.
+Because Trojan is a not a surface sealer it will not wear or weather away over time, instead, it becomes part of the concrete matrix and actually increases its strength, therefore, protecting it from future spalling (flaking or deterioration of the concrete).
 Trojan dries clear with no sheen and will not discolor the surface in any way.
 Yet, it will provide a good chemical bond to any quality acrylic paint, urethane or epoxy coatings if the client desires an additional surface coating in order to change the color or provide a sheen.
-Trojan also helps the surface paints last longer as it encapsulates the alkali inherent in concrete which attack surface coatings.
+Trojan also helps the surface paints last longer as it encapsulates the alkali inherent in concrete which attacks surface coatings.
 Trojan also reduces efflorescence and vapor emission from rising to the surface.

 Efflorescence is a hardened crystalline deposit of salts, which migrate from the center of concrete or masonry to the surface to form insoluble calcium carbonates that harden on the surface.
 Given time these deposits form much like how a stalactite takes shape in a cave except on a flat surface.
 Efflorescence usually appears white, gray or black depending on the region.

 Over a period of time efflorescence begins to negatively affect the overall appearance of masonry/concrete and may cause the surfaces to become slippery when exposed to moisture.
 If left unchecked, this efflorescence will harden whereby the calcium/lime deposits begin to affect the integrity of the cementitious surface by slowly eroding away the cement paste and aggregate.
 In some cases, it will also discolor stained or coated surfaces.